Three Things My Mother Had

 Will de Kypia

-To guard her treasures my mother found an antique
+To guard her treasures my mother found an old

-velvet jewelry box.
-Within, the curios were arrayed like
+wicker jewelry box.
+Within, curios were arranged like

 butterflies pinned to a board.
 A sandlewood fan, all scent lost